Randomized reference models for temporal networks: Fundamental definitions

 \subsubsection{Sequence and snapshot shufflings}

-\new{Based on the snapshot-sequence representation (Def.~\ref{def:snapshot-sequence}), we define {\sl sequence shufflings}, which randomize the order of the snapshots but not the individual snapshot graphs, and {\sl snapshot shufflings}, which randomize individual snapshot graphs but not their order.}
+Based on the snapshot-sequence representation (Def.~\ref{def:snapshot-sequence}), we define the following two classes of shuffling methods.

-\new{Sequence shufflings constrain the content of instantaneous snapshot graphs, i.e. the multiset $\pxt(\Gf)=[\Gt]_{t\in\T}$, as well as possible additional constraints on the order of the snapshots.
-They are implemented simply by reshuffling the order of the snapshots. }
+\new{Sequence shufflings constrain the content of instantaneous snapshot graphs, i.e. the multiset $\pxt(\Gf)=[\Gt]_{t\in\T}$, and randomize the order of the snapshots.
+They are implemented by shuffling the order of the snapshots. }

+\begin{example} Shuffling the temporal order of the individual snapshots completely at random leads to the most random sequence shuffling, P[$\pxt(\Gs)$] [Fig.~\ref{fig:ex-sequence-snapshot_shuffling}(a)]. \end{example}

-\new{Snapshot shufflings instead constrain the time of each event, i.e.\ $\t=(t)_{(i,j,t)\in\E}$, as well as any additional constraints on the individual snapshot graphs $\Gt\in\Gf$.
-They are typically implemented by randomizing the snapshot graphs individually and independently using any shuffling method for static graphs.}
+Snapshot shufflings constrain the time of each event, i.e.\ $\t=(t)_{(i,j,t)\in\E}$ and randomzes the individual snapshot graphs $\Gt\in\Gf$.
+They are typically implemented by randomizing the snapshot graphs individually and independently using any shuffling method for static graphs.

-\new{ \begin{example} Shuffling the temporal order of the individual snapshots completely at random leads to the most random sequence shuffling, P[$\pxt(\Gs)$] [Fig.~\ref{fig:ex-sequence-snapshot_shuffling}(a)].
-Using the ER model to randomize each individual snapshot graph leads to the snapshot shuffling P[$\t$], which is the most random snapshot shuffling [Fig.~\ref{fig:ex-sequence-snapshot_shuffling}(b)]. \end{example} }
+\begin{example} Using the ER model to randomize each individual snapshot graph leads to the snapshot shuffling P[$\t$], which is the most random snapshot shuffling [Fig.~\ref{fig:ex-sequence-snapshot_shuffling}(b)]. \end{example}